 Category Archives: Our Life

-Several years ago we started looking for ways to cut down on the amount of time, money and needless health issues we had and address things from a more natural approach wherever possible.
-We wanted to improve our health and be able to help the people in our lives God had blessed us with.
-I started searching and praying to find ways to get and keep our family healthier by looking at the way our bodies were designed to work and paying more attention to what kind of toxic products were going in and on our bodies.
+Ā Several years ago I started looking for alternatives to some of the time, money and health issues we had and address things from a more holistic approach when possible.
+I was searching and praying for ways to support our health by looking at the way our bodies were designed to work.

 Our Young Living Membership: